-63% of marketers say they use AI for content creation.
-Only 22% say it actually improved their results.
+Plenty of marketers say they use AI for content.
+Far fewer say it actually improved their results.

-That gap - between "using AI" and "getting results from AI" - is where most people get stuck.
-I know because I've watched it happen from both sides.
-As a creator using AI daily, and as someone who builds AI content features into Sydium.
+That gap, between using AI and getting results from AI, is where most people get stuck.
+I have watched it happen from both sides: as a creator who uses AI daily, and as someone who builds AI content features into Sydium.

-Over the past year, I've generated over 10,000 social media posts through Sydium's AI.
-Some for testing.
-Some for real accounts.
-Enough to see clear patterns in what works, what quietly tanks your engagement, and what looks like it's working but is actually training your audience to scroll past you.
+We have generated a lot of social media posts through Sydium's AI, some for testing, some for real accounts.
+Enough to see clear patterns in what works, what quietly tanks your engagement, and what looks like it is working but is actually training your audience to scroll past you.

-This isn't the "AI is amazing, use it for everything" take.
-It's also not the "AI content is garbage" take.
-It's the messy middle where the actual value lives.
+This is not the "AI is amazing, use it for everything" take.
+It is also not the "AI content is garbage" take.
+It is the messy middle where the value lives.

 The 70/30 rule that changed everything

-The 30% human content does the heavy lifting on engagement.
-Personal stories, hot takes, behind-the-scenes moments - these outperform AI-assisted posts by 2-3x on engagement metrics.
-But without the AI-generated 70% keeping the feed active and the algorithm happy, those human posts don't get the reach they deserve.
+That 30% does the heavy lifting on engagement.
+Personal stories, hot takes, behind-the-scenes moments are the posts people actually respond to (more on that in AI vs human content).
+But without the AI-generated 70% keeping the feed active, those human posts don't get the reach they deserve.

 Think of it like a restaurant.
 The signature dishes bring people in.
 The consistent everyday menu keeps them coming back.
 You need both.